Frozen bank accounts can cause serious issues for account holders, delay important payments, and even cause credit issues for years to come.

 But, there are a few general steps that most people can follow.

-Obviously, it’s going to be important to contact your bank to ask why you have a frozen bank account.
+Obviously, it’s going to be important to contact your bank to ask why your bank account is frozen.
 This will help determine whether or not their reason is valid or not.
 And, whatever reason they provide, will help you determine what to do next.

 But, if you’re unable to provide such documents, you’re going to run into more serious issues.
-In most cases, this means that the frozen bank account will be closed completely.
+In most cases, this means that your bank account will be closed completely.

-Of course, if your account is closed, you will then need to open a new bank account where any funds can be deposited.
+Of course, if your bank account is closed, you will then need to open a new bank account where your funds can be deposited.
 Though the process and timeline for this to take place will be uncertain and vary from bank to bank, and country to country.

 Of course, if you’re dealing with an international bank, visiting the branch can be a costly endeavor — that’s why bank selection is so important upfront.